-To see if the Town will vote to appropriate the sum of Twelve Thousand Dollars and No Cents (\$12,000.00) to the Board of Parks Commissioners Summer Recreation Account to be expended by the Board of Parks Commissioners for operation of the Joseph E. Amello Pool and related Summer Programs and to provide 40 man hours of DPW labor for pool operations, or take any other action relative thereto.
+It was voted "as read" in the original motion to transfer and appropriate the sum of Twelve Thousand Dollars and No Cents (\$12,000.00) from Overlay Surplus to the Board of Parks Commissioners Summer Recreation Account to be expended by the Board of Parks Commissioners for operation of the Joseph E. Amello Pool and related Summer Programs and to provide 40 man hours of DPW labor for pool operations.